Logo

 OS Grid ref:- NX 968121

-St. Bees Priory Atmospheric St. Bees Priory, a Grade I Listed building, was named after an Irish Princess, St. Bega, who is reputed to have fled here to escape an arranged marriage in Ireland and founded a small nunnery.
+Atmospheric St. Bees Priory, a Grade I Listed building, was named after an Irish Princess, St. Bega, who is reputed to have fled here to escape an arranged marriage in Ireland and founded a small nunnery.

-The land on the headland on which the Priory stands, was, so the story goes, granted to her by Lord Egremont after he was said to have promised on Midsummer Eve, that she could have as much land as was covered by snow.
+The land by the headland on which the Priory stands, was, so the story goes, granted to her by Lord Egremont after he was said to have promised on Midsummer Eve, that she could have as much land as was covered by snow.
 The next day the snow covered a three mile stretch of ground.
 The present priory occupies the site of the earlier Dark Age nunnery and contains two surviving cross shafts of Scandinavian design.
 The nunnery is reputed to have been destroyed during Viking raids.

 The St Bees Man